History of Cusco Peru: The imperial city that merges history

 • Festivities

-One of the most outstanding events is the Inti Raymi, or Festival of the Sun, which is celebrated every June 24.
-This ceremony, which pays homage to the Sun God, recreates Inca rituals and attracts thousands of visitors.
-Another important celebration is Corpus Christi, where the streets are filled with processions and traditional dishes such as chiriuchu.
+One of the most outstanding events is the Inti Raymi, or Festival of the Sun, celebrated every June 24.
+This ceremony, which pays homage to the Sun God, recreates Inca rituals and attracts thousands of visitors every year.
+The celebration includes colorful dances, symbolic offerings, and a historical reenactment performed at Sacsayhuamán, creating a powerful connection between modern spectators and ancient Andean cosmology.

 • Handicrafts

-Gastronomy: A Feast of Flavors
+Gastronomy: A feast of flavors

 Cusco cuisine is a culinary experience that combines local ingredients with ancestral recipes.
 Some not-to-be-missed dishes include: